 The Government has confirmed that on 26th July 2023 the statutory legacy that a spouse or civil partner receives under the intestacy laws will increase from £270,000 to £322,000.
-This is the amount that a surviving spouse or civil partner is entitled to first, before the remainder is shared, if the deceased also left children.
+This is the amount that a surviving spouse or civil partner is entitled to first.
+If there are children, the remainder of the estate is shared 50% to the surviving spouse or civil partner and 50% equally between the children.
+If there are no children, then the balance would pass to the surviving spouse or civil partner.

 How Does An Individual Die Intestate?